Dr. Stephanie Chan, PT

 As stated by the American Physical Therapy Association (APTA), "Physical therapists are well-qualified, both through formal education and clinical training, to evaluate a patient's condition, assess his or her physical therapy needs and, if appropriate, safely and effectively treat the patient.
 Physical therapists are also well-qualified to recognize when patients demonstrate conditions, signs and symptoms that should be evaluated by other health care professionals before therapy is instituted."

-How do I know if PT is the right choice, over a personal trainer, chiropractor, or massage therapist?
+Why should I choose PT over a personal trainer, chiropractor, or massage therapist?

 How long will I have to undergo PT?